Quantum reading capacity: General definition and bounds

 In this paper, we address some of the concerns mentioned above by giving the most general and natural definition for a quantum reading protocol and quantum reading capacity.
 We also establish bounds on the rates of quantum reading for wider classes of memory cells in both the asymptotic and non-asymptotic cases.
 First, we define a quantum reading protocol and quantum reading capacity in the most general setting possible by allowing for adaptive strategies.
 We give weak-converse, single-letter bounds on the rates of quantum reading protocols that employ either adaptive or non-adaptive strategies for arbitrary memory cells.
-We also introduce a particular kind of memory cell, which we call an \textit{environment-parametrized memory cell} (see Section~\ref{sec:channel-symmetry} for definitions), for which stronger statements can be made for the rates and capacities in the non-asymptotic situation of a finite number of uses of the channels.
-We note that a particular kind of environment-parametrized memory cell consists of a collection of channels that are jointly teleportation simulable (see Definition~\ref{def:tel-cell} and \cite{BDSW96,NFC09,Mul12} for discussions of teleportation simulation).
+We also introduce a particular kind of memory cell, which we call an \textit{environment-parametrized memory cell} with associated environment states (see Section~\ref{sec:channel-symmetry} for definitions), for which stronger statements can be made for the rates and capacities in the non-asymptotic situation of a finite number of uses of the channels.
+We note that a particular kind of environment-parametrized memory cell consists of a collection of channels that are jointly teleportation simulable with associated resource states (see Definition~\ref{def:tel-cell} and \cite{BDSW96,HHH99} for teleportation simulation, as well as \cite{NFC09,Mul12}).
 Many channels of interest obey these symmetries: some examples are erasure, dephasing, thermal, noisy amplifier, and Pauli channels \cite{BDSW96,DP05,JWD+08,Mul12,PLOB15,WTB16,TW16}.
 Here we determine strong converse and second-order bounds on the quantum reading capacities of environment-parametrized memory cells.
-Note that a strong converse rate~$R$ is such that the success probability decays exponentially with the number of channel uses if the actual rate of the protocol exceeds the rate~$R$.
+Note that a strong converse rate~$R$ is such that the success probability of a sequence of protocols tends to zero with the number of channel uses if the actual rate of the protocols in the sequence exceeds the rate~$R$.